- Light Period vs. Spotting

-- Menstrual periods are the monthly bleeding that occur in women of reproductive age.
+- Menstrual periods are the monthly bleeding that occurs in women of reproductive age.

 - Spotting may be due to a number of causes.
 You should call your doctor or other health care professional if you are pregnant and experience spotting or bleeding of any kind.

 - Implantation bleeding in early pregnancy is a common cause of spotting and is not abnormal.